 - Methadone-assisted treatments include daily administration of methadone, a synthetic opioid, coupled with counseling and other treatments.
 As with buprenorphine, successful treatment usually requires a year or more.
 Methadone treatment is the most appropriate treatment for people with severe addictions that include other substances.
 Methadone treatment is covered by Medicaid, and provided by Premier Care in Fond du Lac.

 - Buprenorphine is the active substance in Suboxone, Zubsolv, Bunavail, and newer depot injections.
 Patients on buprenorphine develop full tolerance to the medication and feel ‘normal’, with minimal or no side effects, and cravings for opioids are reduced or eliminated.
 Overdose is rare in patients who are on a stable dose of buprenorphine.
 Patients are encouraged to stay on the medication for over a year, and sometimes indefinitely.
 Buprenorphine treatment is not helpful for addictions to non-opioid drugs.
 Some buprenorphine programs accept insurance, and some don’t.

 Buprenorphine Treatment in Fond du Lac

 My practice provides buprenorphine treatment in an office setting.
-This type of treatment is NOT appropriate for people addicted to multiple substances, and I am not able to treat patients who live more than 45 miles away.
+This type of treatment is not appropriate for people with primary addictions to multiple substances, and I am not able to treat patients who live more than 45 miles away.
 If you are interested in buprenorphine treatment click on the link for ‘admission‘.